Montenegrin Third League: FK Sloga Bar is the only team which played every single season of Montenegrin Third League - South Region.07 = season 2006/07Promotion playoffs

-Promotion playoffs

 Following the Montenegrin independence, from the season 2006/07, champions of three regional leagues are participating in the playoffs for Montenegrin Second League promotion.
 Until 2020, every team is played four matches, and at the end, best-placed are promoted to a higher rank.
 From 2020, every team is playing two games, and if there is no winner after 90 minutes, penalties are deciding about it.
 Two teams are gaining promotion to the Second League.

 Playoffs are playing after the regular season, at the end of May and start of June every year.

 Promotions by season

 Until now, most promotions to Montenegrin Second League through playoffs gained FK Iskra (2), FK Arsenal (2), FK Otrant (2) and FK Igalo (2).

 Promotions by region

 During the history, most promotions to Montenegrin Second League gained teams from Central and South region.
-Representatives of that regions gained promotions via playyofs 11 times.
+Representatives of that regions gained promotions via playoffs 12 times.
 Clubs from North region gained 8 promotions through playoffs.